-In this tutorial, you will learn how to create a higher-order component using React.js that will enable inline editing mode to work within preview mode.
-This tutorial is part of a series of posts about using Episerver as a headless CMS with React.js.
-In traditional Episerver MVC rending, using the Propertyfor() helper would traditionally handle wrapping any Episerver component with all the correct attributes to allow the inline editing function to work.
+In this tutorial, you will learn how to create a higher-order component using ReactJS for an Episerver powered website.
+The component will allow inline editing mode to work whenever it is viewed in preview mode.
+This tutorial is part of a series of posts about using Episerver as a headless CMS with ReactJS, for more see the links at the end of this page!

 How To Get Edit Mode

 In order for inline editing to work, we need to determine if the current request is in edit-mode.
 Within C# you can determine if a request is in edit mode using a variety of approaches.
 There are some useful helpers like,

 PageEditing.Another way of checking if the request is in edit-mode can be seen within the music festival sample site:

 editMode status via the content delivery API.
 The alternative approach is to check client-side if the current request was made from within the editor.
 You can do this by checking if the current URL contains '/EPiServer/CMS/Content', like so:

 Creating a ReactJS component that can be wrapped around another component is fairly simple.
 The purpose of the HOC is to apply the correct attribute when the prop